sebastianotronto/sebastiano.tronto.net/src/blog/2024-04-07-expand-unexpand/expand-unexpand.md

-# UNIX text filters, part 2.5 of of 3: expand and unexpand
+# UNIX text filters, part 2.5 of 3: expand and unexpand

 *This post is part of a [series](../../series)*